-The Chisna property is located in the eastern Alaska Range, Alaska, and is comprised of unpatented mineral claims owned 100% by the Company.
+The Chisna property is located in the eastern Alaska Range, Alaska, and is comprised of unpatented mineral claims was owned 100% by the Company and fee simple lands leased from Ahtna Incorporated ("Ahtna").

 On November 2, 2009, ITH and Talon Gold entered into an agreement (as amended) with Ocean Park Ventures Corp. ("OPV").
 Pursuant to the agreement, an Alaskan subsidiary of OPV and Raven Gold formed a joint venture for the purpose of exploring and developing the Chisna property.